 Jad: Do you remember the first time you performed on stage live for an audience?
 When was it and how did it feel?

-Jane: It was in 2012 in Moscow at the first ever Imperial Age show.
-Maybe other people remember such moments of their lives in details, but I only remember (slightly) the venue and the fact that I was nervous (of course).
+Jane: It was in 2012 in Moscow at the first-ever Imperial Age show.
+Maybe other people remember such moments of their lives in detail, but I only remember (slightly) the venue and the fact that I was nervous (of course).

 Jad: Your band makes us travel back in time.
 But if you had the ability to actually travel in time, what age would you go to, or would you stay in our time?

 Jane: Hehe 🙂 There are a few epochs I would like to see: the Carboniferous period of the Paleozoic era (I would love to walk among the gigantic forest ferns and horsetails), Ancient Atlantis at its best times and Ancient Egypt.